Measurement & Control Measurement & Control

 The downside is that moisture can build on the RTDs and impact performance, but the good news is that wastewater plant operators have multiple alternatives to RTD-enabled thermal dispersion meters.

 Several types of technology are available for retrofitting an existing plant or designing a new facility.
-Variable-area flow meters, which measure the pressure in a line via a float that rises within a tube, are the most cost effective.
-However, they don’t provide precise readings.

 Mechanical devices rely on what’s basically a pinwheel.
 With turbine flow meters, for example, the mechanical energy of the air flowing past the turbine causes rotation.
 The downside to turbine flow meters and similar mechanical devices is that they contain moving parts, so any buildup of foreign material can cause the meter to stop working.

 Vortex flow meters contain a shedder bar mounted across the diameter of a pipe.
 The shedder bar creates vortices, which are measured by twin piezoelectric crystals.
 The faster the flow past the shedder, the greater the frequency of the vortices.
-The shedder bar is comparable to a flag pole and the piezoelectric crystals are like a flag.
-The faster the wind blows around the flag pole, the faster the flag will flap in the breeze.
+The shedder bar is comparable to a flagpole and the piezoelectric crystals are like a flag.
+The faster the wind blows around the flagpole, the faster the flag will flap in the breeze.

 The cost of vortex and thermal dispersion is comparable.
 Even when insertion vortex meters are not a direct fit, an adapter can allow replacement mounting to be accomplished.

 By contrast, some plants in highly humid areas face a monthly maintenance nightmare of removing and cleaning dozens of thermal dispersion meters.
-Those that have switched to vortex meters have eliminated a massive hassle.
+Those who have switched to vortex meters have eliminated a massive hassle.

 Another upside to vortex flow meters is that they are easy to swap out.
-When replacing a thermal dispersion meter with a vortex meter, the fittings are usually identical (allowing plant operators to simply unscrew the old meter and screw in the new one).
-Even when there isn’t an exact-fitting match, making modifications for a vortex replacement is a relatively easy task.
+When replacing a thermal dispersion meter with a vortex meter, the fittings are usually identical, allowing plant operators to simply unscrew the old meter and screw in the new one.

-Vortex flow meters can also be used to measure liquids and steam, such as biogas created in a digester, which tends to be dirty and contain a significant amount of moisture.
+Vortex flow meters can also be used to measure liquids and steam, such as biogas created in a digester, which tends to be dirty and contains a significant amount of moisture.
 This task can be challenging for thermal dispersion flow meters.

-Vortex meter manufacturers offer a wide variety of options, including an in-line version available for smaller pipes, as well as insertion, flange, and remote head versions.
+Vortex meter manufacturers offer a wide variety of options, including an in-line version available for smaller pipes, as well as insertion, flange and remote head versions.
 Within the last two years, the vortex meter industry has also made its products more attractive by introducing pressure and temperature measurements as an add-on option.
 Vortex flow meters can also be used effectively for measuring gas created at landfills, HVAC in apartment buildings and high rises, and natural gas lines.

 Precision control is key to maintaining proper DO concentrations in activated sludge, thereby promoting an optimal and stable biological process, but the best technologies to accomplish this don’t always come to the forefront.